East Lothian: Politics

 In the 2014 Scottish independence referendum, a majority of voters in the East Lothian council area opted for Scotland to remain a part of the United Kingdom - with 61.72% casting their ballots for the Union and 38.28% voting for independence.

 Parliament of the United Kingdom

 Lothian East is a constituency in the House of Commons, electing one Member of Parliament.
-It is one of only four UK Parliamentary Constituencies in Scotland—along with Inverclyde, Moray and Na h-Eileanan an Iar—that matches the boundaries of its Local Authority area.

 The current MP for Lothian East is Douglas Alexander of the Labour Party, who has represented the constituency since the 2024 general election, replacing Alba Party MP, Kenny MacAskill.

 Former UK Prime Minister Arthur Balfour was born on 25 July 1848 at Whittingehame House in what is now the Lothian East constituency.